jessicarush/react-notes/notes.md

 ## Why React

 In the past, web developers turned to libraries like jQuery to manage the various browsers implementing DOM things slightly differently.
-As websites evolved into bigger and bigger web applications the focus shifted away from separate HTMl pages and more heavily on JavaScript.
+As websites evolved into bigger and bigger web applications the focus shifted away from separate HTML pages and more heavily on JavaScript.
 The application would load all at the front (like a desktop app) and instead of making new HTML page requests, the web app would use JavaScript to update the page content with new content.
 This led to the rise of single-page-applications and web frameworks like AngularJS where JavaScript code was organized into "containers" like controllers, views and models.
 Organizing code into these logical sections made projects easier to work on in Teams.

 The downside to all this was complexity.
 Despite these frameworks organization, data was flowing everywhere and bugs became harder to find.
 It became harder to understand how each part of the app was affecting another.
-As a result, in 2013-2014 AngularJS realized they need to re-structure their library (Angular), At the same time React came out so many AngularJS devs moved over to React.
+As a result, in 2013-2014 AngularJS realized they need to re-structure their library.
+Around the same time, React came out; so many AngularJS devs moved over to React.

 In terms of DOM manipulation, React takes a *declarative* as opposed to *imperative* approach.
-Specifically, it uses *state* to do this and results in less complexity, better code quality.
+Specifically, it uses *state* to do this and results in less complexity and overll better code quality.
 Some key React concepts:

 - Don't manipulate the DOM directly, React will handle it (using its VirtualDOM)
 - Build websites/apps like lego blocks (components)
 - Uni-directional data flow (events trigger > state change triggers > Components change and DOM change)
-- React is just the UI, the rest is up to you (its a library not an opinionated framework)
+- React is just the UI, the rest is up to you (it's a library not an opinionated framework)

 ## Design Decisions